Frequently Asked Questions

-- If you're one of those experienced, talented t-shirt designers we were talking about, contact us at email@example.com.
+- If you're one of those experienced, talented t-shirt designers we were talking about, check out our submission page.
 Tell us about your previous design experience, and include some samples of your work.
-We will look at every submission, but unfortunately, we might not be able to respond to everyone.
-Your chances are much, much better if you don't act like a total jerk.
+We'll take a look at every design and try to get you a response within a week!

 - How do I get paid?

 - In blood and agony.
 Or, if you prefer, in dollars.
 Whether you choose our exclusive or less-exclusive contract, you'll be paid a flat fee for the featured day and a commission for sales after that.
-We send checks to US residents and use Paypal for International artists.
-If that's a problem, let us know at firstname.lastname@example.org.
+We pay most US residents using Direct Deposit.
+Direct Deposit is also available to many of our International artists.
+If you're not in a qualifying country we can also cut you a check.